Security for Cluster Linking on Confluent Cloud

-A user needs role-based access control (RBAC) or Kafka ACLs on the destination cluster in order to create and manage cluster links and mirror topics.
+A user needs role-based access control (RBAC) or Apache Kafka® ACLs on the destination cluster in order to create and manage cluster links and mirror topics.

 The cluster link itself needs specific RBAC roles or Kafka ACLs on the source cluster to read data and metadata.

 Note that RBAC role(s) and Kafka ACL(s) are not mutually exclusive.
-A given user or service account may have a mix of RBAC roles and Kafka ACLs, if that would better suit your security model.
+A principal may have a mix of RBAC roles and Kafka ACLs, if that would better suit your security model.
+In the table below, authentication options are API key or OAuth for all roles and operations.

 User, or your tooling Create or modify a cluster link Destination cluster